sksoumik/ai_ml/README.md

 ### When to use F1 as a evaluation metric?

 Accuracy is used when the True Positives and True negatives are more important while F1-score is used **when the False Negatives and False Positives** are crucial.
 Accuracy can be used when the class distribution is similar while F1-score is a better metric when there are **imbalanced classes** .

+### Rank aware evaluation Metrics for recommender systems

+ 3 most popular rank-aware metrics available to evaluate recommendation systems:

+- **MRR**: Mean Reciprocal Rank
+- **MAP**: Mean Average Precision
+- **NDCG**: Normalized Discounted Cumulative Gain

+Recommender systems have a very particular and primary concern.
+They need to be able to put **relevant items very high up the list of recommendations**.
+Most probably, the users will not scroll through 200 items to find their favorite brand of earl grey tea.
+We need rank-aware metrics to select recommenders that aim at these two primary goals:

+##### **MRR: Mean Reciprocal Rank**

+This is the simplest metric of the three.
+It tries to measure “Where is the first relevant item?”.

+**MRR Pros**

+- This method is simple to compute and is easy to interpret.
+- This method puts a high focus on the first relevant element of the list.
+It is best suited for targeted searches such as users asking for the “best item for me”.
+- Good for known-item search such as navigational queries or looking for a fact.

+##### **MRR Cons**

+- The MRR metric does not evaluate the rest of the list of recommended items.
+It focuses on a single item from the list.
+- It gives a list with a single relevant item just a much weight as a list with many relevant items.
+It is fine if that is the target of the evaluation.
+- This might not be a good evaluation metric for users that want a list of related items to browse.
+The goal of the users might be to compare multiple related items.

+##### MAP: Average Precision and Mean Average Precision

+We want to evaluate the whole list of recommended items up to a specific cut-off N. The drawback of this metric is that it does not consider the recommended list as an **ordered list**.

+##### MAP Pros

+- Gives a single metric that represents the complex Area under the Precision-Recall curve.
+This provides the average precision per list.
+- Handles the **ranking of lists** recommended items naturally.
+This is in contrast to metrics that considering the retrieved items as **sets.**

 ### Calculate document similarity